World Animal Protection: Animals in farming

 World Animal Protection works with governments, food businesses and farmers to improve the welfare of farmed animals.
 They encourage the general public to buy food produced in line with high welfare standards.

 In 2013 the charity joined with Compassion in World Farming to create a business benchmark on farm animal welfare (BBFAW).
-According to The Guardian, there has been a 10 percent rise in companies publishing farm animal welfare policies since the benchmark launched.
+According to The Guardian, there has been a 10 per cent rise in companies publishing farm animal welfare policies since the benchmark launched.

+In 2024, World Animal Protection published a report "Your Taxes, Their Farms: Funding Factory Farming Abroad".
+It found that more than £116 million of UK's Taxpayer money has been used to fund "cruel and damaging" factory farms abroad in the past five years.

 Global animal welfare

 The charity is campaigning for a universal declaration on animal welfare.
 In 2013 they successfully lobbied the United Nations to include language on animal welfare in two General Assembly Resolutions on agriculture and disaster risk reduction.
 In 2017, a World Animal Protection investigation uncovered a massive increase in harmful wildlife selfies on social media sites.
 Instagram vowed to take action, following an investigation by international NGO, World Animal Protection.
 In 2017, two Instagram personalities, Sal Lavallo and Jessica Nabongo streamed a live video of an endangered species, a pangolin being eaten in Gabon.
-By 2020, videos and accounts showing cruelty to animals and abuses of endangered species are not banned.
+As of 2020, videos and accounts showing cruelty to animals and abuses of endangered species are not banned.